the-scouts/por/sphinx_source/chapter-2.rst

 It may, in limited circumstances, be appropriate to consider the gender or protected characteristics of a potential appointee.
 This is only the case where there is a genuine occupational requirement, for example, in order to ensure that a support team on a trip includes adult volunteers of different genders.

-The ability of all appointees and volunteers to understand and implement Scouts' safeguarding policies and procedures, as set out in :rule:`2.4`, is an essential requirement.
+The ability of all appointees and volunteers to understand and implement Scouts' safeguarding policies and procedures, as set out in :rule:`2!Safeguarding of young people and adults at risk`, is an essential requirement.

 Within these constraints, and those imposed by the need to ensure: